Subscribe to FYI Denmark Blog

 This is one of the reasons ticket prices keep going up.
 If people are not paying, than others who do will have to pay more.
 Do not be part of this illegal activity and report those who do.
 It will save you money.

-1. understand the various train routes
+1. understand the various train travel routes

 2. read time tables /schedules